how much money does 1 million YouTube views make

 You can use the amazing subscriber base to sell products and earn money through it; you may also have noticed that some YouTubers have opened a store and made clothes for their loyal fans to buy.
 Famous YouTubers typically turn their channel into a brand and sell merchandise like t-shirts, bags, caps, and accessories.

 Check Ed Bassmaster’s merchandise.
-You can find the kinds of T-shirts in his store at varied prices displayed for his subscribers to purchase.
+You can find the kinds of t-shirts in his store at varied prices displayed for his subscribers to purchase.

 Merchandise